Yes No Share to Facebook

 As stated in Rule 12.01(3), parties to a small claims court claim may freely amend a pleading document up until thirty (30) days prior to the originally scheduled trial date and as said in Hradecky, where a trial date was previously scheduled, leave (meaning permission) of the court is necessary.
 Accordingly, if the original Trial date was adjourned, leave will be required to amend a pleading.

-NOTE: An extensive variety of inquiries featuring “lawyers near me” or “best lawyer in” typically signify an urgent requirement for prompt and proficient legal assistance, rather than a particular job title.
-In Ontario, “licensed paralegals” operate under the same Law Society that regulates lawyers and hold the authority to represent clients in specified litigation matters.
-Advocacy, legal analysis, and procedural expertise are fundamental to this role.
-DK Legal Practice provides legal representation within its licensed mandate/scope, focusing on strategic positioning, evidentiary preparation, and compelling advocacy designed to secure efficient and favourable outcomes for clients.
+NOTE: A significant number of inquiries about “lawyers near me” or “best lawyer in” frequently indicate a requirement for prompt and competent legal assistance, rather than pointing to a particular job title.
+In Ontario, the same Law Society that regulates lawyers also oversees licensed paralegals, permitting them to represent clients in specific litigation scenarios.
+Core aspects of this role include advocacy, legal analysis, and procedural expertise.
+DK Legal Practice provides legal representation within its licensed authority, focusing on strategic positioning, evidentiary preparation, and compelling advocacy designed to secure efficient and beneficial outcomes for clients.